salah-alstre/ai-image-generator/README.md

     npm start

-2. Open your web browser and navigate to http://localhost:3000.
+2.Open your web browser and navigate to http://localhost:3000.

 3.Enter a description of what you want to see in the input field and click the "Generate" button.